Fall Rot: Maginot Line

 The battle was difficult and slow progress was made against strong French resistance but the fortresses were overcome one by one.
 Ouvrage Schoenenbourg fired 15,802 75 mm rounds at German infantry.
 It was the most bombarded of all the French positions but its armour protected it from fatal damage.
 The same day that Tiger began, Unternehmen Kleiner Bär started.
-Five assault divisions of the VII Korps crossed the Rhine into the Colmar area with a view to advancing to the Vosges Mountains.
-It had 400 artillery pieces including heavy artillery and mortars.
-The French 104th Division and 105th Division were driven back into the Vosges Mountains on 17 June.
+Five assault divisions of VII Korps crossed the Rhine into the Colmar area with a view to advancing to the Vosges mountains.
+It had 400 artillery pieces, including heavy artillery and mortars.
+The French 104th Division and 105th Division were driven back into the Vosges on 17 June.
 On the same day, XIX Korps reached the Swiss border and the Maginot defences were cut off from France.
 Most units surrendered on 25 June and the Germans claimed to have taken 500,000 prisoners.
 Some main fortresses continued the fight, despite appeals for surrender.
-The last fort did not surrender until 10 July and then only under protest and after a request from General Alphonse Georges.
+The last fort resisted until 10 July and surrendered only under protest and after a request from General Alphonse Georges.
 Of the 58 big fortifications on the Maginot Line, ten were captured by the German army.

 Aftermath

+Casualties

+Wehrmacht casualties from 10 May to 31 August 1940 were 31,747 killed, 121,507 wounded and 22,753 missing.
+The Wehrmacht admitted 156,492 casualties from 10 May to 30 June, including 45,458 men killed or missing, 7,000 from the Luftwaffe, 800 being aircrew who were killed.
+The Germans suffered 57 per cent of their casualties during Fall Rot.